 - by a person who is in regulated activity

 - regular and day to day; and

 - "reasonable in all the circumstances to ensure the protection of children."

 The DBS cannot provide barred list information on any person, including volunteers, who are not in, or seeking to engage in regulated activity.

-15. Maintained school governors
+15. GOVERNORS